riscv-software-src/riscv-isac/docs/source/Cross_coverage.rst

 ===========================

 Each coverpoint is a string constituting of three sections - opcode list, assign list and condition list separated by ``::`` symbol.
 In each of these lists symbol
 ``?`` signifies a don't care condition.
 The delimiter for elements of the list is ``:`` symbol.
-The length of each list is equal to the window size.
 The template of a generic coverpoint is shown below:

 ``[list of opcodes]::[list of assignment statements]::[list of condition statements]``